kijiware/H1-Riot-Shield/README.md

 ## Installation

-- Install the mod by dropping the folder in your h1-mod game folder
+- Install the mod by dropping the folder from the latest release in your h1-mod game folder

 ## Screenshots